5 tips to curb overwhelm

 • Hire someone: Is there room in the budget to pay someone to clean your home once or twice a month?
 What about looking into laundry services?
 Or shop for groceries online and have them delivered.

 • Wait and see: The kids (or others) aren't going to do it themselves if they know you'll do it for them.
-It might not be pretty, but see what happens if you just don't do that thing you're resentful about.
+See what happens if you just don't do that thing you're feeling resentful about.

 • Cross it off your list: That thing that's have been lingering on your to-do list for 2 months now?
 Just put a line through it.
-If it's that important you'll think of it again down the road when and if it becomes more urgent.
+Sometimes it's helpful to accept that a task just isn't that high of a priority for you.